-- In the space for "date", indicate when your lab section begins (for example, "Wed. @ 9"). - The bulk of the report consists of pages you take from the lab manual.
+- In the space for "date", indicate when your lab section begins (for example, "T @ 8"). - The bulk of the report consists of pages you take from the lab manual.
 Each student is responsible for his or her own lab report, which should include all data and graphs. - Do use the same data as your lab partners.
 Do help each other understand how to answer questions.
 Do not simply copy your partners' answers.
 Do write explanations in your own words.
 Do not copy answers from labs from previous semesters. - Remember to show your work on at least one example of each kind of calculation. - Each lab report must also include a typewritten conclusion consisting of two paragraphs.
 Handwritten conclusions will not be accepted.
 This part of your report is very important to your grade. - The first paragraph should be about what the experiment was trying to do. - THIS IS ABOUT THE GOALS OF THE EXPERIMENT AND WHETHER THEY WERE MET.
 DO NOT MERELY RESTATE THE PROCEDURE. - Consider the main comparison you are asked to make (again, see the schedule).
-Does this comparison test a principle, like the conservation of energy or the conservation of momentum?
-Does it test an assumption, like the idea that the x- and y-components of motion are independent for projectile motion, or that the average velocity and instantaneous velocity should be the same in a constant-velocity experiment?
-Then this is what the lab is about; say so and say why in your first paragraph. - Also include in your first paragraph an explanation of what you measured and what you calculated to make the comparison.
+Does this comparison test a principle, like the repulsion of like charges and the attraction of unlike charges?
+Does it test an assumption, like the idea that the surface of an electrode is one of many equipotential surfaces?
+Then this is what the lab is about; say so and say why in your first paragraph. - Many labs teach you to use a new piece of technology, for instance the oscilloscope.
+Mention that also in the first paragraph. - Also include in your first paragraph an explanation of what you measured and what you calculated to make the comparison.
 List the equation numbers. - How good is the agreement?
-Does your experiment support the idea that energy is conserved, or whatever?

-- If there is disagreement, can you account for it in terms of the experimental error (discussed in the second paragraph)? - The second paragraph should be about experimental error. - EXPERIMENTAL ERROR IS NOT SLOPPINESS OR CARELESSNESS.
+Does your experiment support the idea that time constant of an RL circuit really is $\tau = L/R$, or whatever? - If there is disagreement, can you account for it in terms of the experimental error (discussed in the second paragraph)? - The second paragraph should be about experimental error. - EXPERIMENTAL ERROR IS NOT SLOPPINESS OR CARELESSNESS.